SSpzcee/Asunder-PHB/phb/md/Combat.md

 There are three levels of stealth, corresponding to different degrees of being hidden.
 Each level has limitations on what can be done in it; for example, in Level 2 and Level 3 Stealth, you cannot move.
 Thus, if you were at Stealth 3, and chose to spend an action moving, you would immediately be dropped to Stealth 1\.

+You may use any jutsu with the Self tag, ranged taijutsu, or Genjutsu technique without breaking stealth.
+Any action used while in stealth reduces your Stealth TN by 5 though a sneak attack will break your stealth as normal.

 ### **Stealth, Level 1**

 Stealth 1 is as poorly concealed as you can be while still being unseen by your enemies.
 Your Stealth TN has no bonus at this rank.
 You may move and perform surprise attacks, as well as using items and performing Handseals you can also freely perform any Genjutsu while being in stealth.
 Uchihas cannot however use the instant Genjutsu because it requires the opponent to perceive your gaze